A Week in the Wet Tropics

 Timing.
 They say timing is everything, and now is the right time.
 The industry is change ready.
 For all of the reasons listed above, there has never been a better time.

-We are already planning our next visit to be the area again in about 2 weeks, and pick up where we left off.
+We are already planning our next visit to the area again in about 2 weeks, and will pick up where we left off.